Slim205/Acoustic/README.md

 # Acoustic

-This project aims at:
+This project aims to achieve the following objectives:

-- Resolving the Helmholtz equation numerically with Dirichlet and Neumann conditions on the boundary for different geometries.
+- Numerically solving the Helmholtz equation with Dirichlet and Neumann boundary conditions for various geometries.

-- Controlling the numerical solution accuracy of acoustic waves by changing the quality of the mesh.
+- Controlling the accuracy of numerical solutions for acoustic waves by adjusting mesh quality.

-- Implementing a fractal that represents a possible irregularity in the geometry.
+- Implementing a fractal to simulate irregularities in geometry.

-- Studying the localization of eigenmodes and identifying them using energy loss and the existing surface.
+- Investigating eigenmode localization and identification using energy loss and surface analysis.

+Feel free to explore the project for detailed implementation and results.
+If you have any questions or feedback, please don't hesitate to reach out.